Investigation Guide

 What if the person has moved and the city I have is outdated?

 An older city clue is still useful as a starting point.
 Address history in public records often shows a trail of past locations, so searching in a former city can still surface the right person and reveal where they moved next.
-I treat an outdated city as a breadcrumb rather than a dead end.
+Treat an outdated city as a breadcrumb rather than a dead end, and look for the trajectory of recent address changes to identify where they likely went.

 Can I use these searches for jobs, housing, or insurance decisions?